top of box

 Basically, the above series of steps tell the OS where to look for your newly installed abcm2ps program.

-In case you are curious, the abcm2ps files are installed in the following directories/folders:
+In case you used an installer package that placed the files for you and you are curious, the abcm2ps files are installed in the following directories/folders:

 The executable program: /usr/local/bin/abcm2ps